SkyrimScripting/SKSE_Templates/README.md

 ~ **Happy Modding** ~

+> _Note: the Starter Kit is still very much a work-in-progress!_

 ## Skyrim Scripting YouTube series templates

 The following templates will be featured in the YouTube series* teaching SKSE development.